sujit-sahu/home/content/home/commentslider.md

 item:
   - title: An MSc student
     content: 'I have learned a lot from Prof Sahus project.
-At first I was not sure if I liked all the coding in R. But he certainly made it easy for me to learn. 😄'
+At first I was not sure if I would like all the coding in R. But he certainly made it easy for me to learn. 😄'
     # Choose `center`, `left`, or `right` alignment.
     align: center
     # Overlay a color or image (optional).